the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

-Whenever you have to select multiple elements, use `querySelectorAll()` instead of `querySelector()`.
-Now, since all paragraphs share the same class and there are no other paragraphs, we could also use an element selector instead to just select all paragraphs:
+Whenever you have to select multiple elements, use `querySelectorAll()`, which returns you multiple HTML nodes, instead of `querySelector()`, which returns only the first occurence of a HTML node.
+Since all paragraphs share the same class and there are no other paragraphs in our HTML, we could also use a more unspecific element selector instead to just select all paragraphs:

 {title="main.js",lang="javascript"}
 ~~~~~~~